 If you're trying to learn the differences between Reverseflow and Offset smokers this episode of the PitMaster Secrets podcast is for you!

 What's the difference between a reverse flow smoker and an offset smoker?
-Well, here's what I think the difference between a reverse flow smoker and an offset smoker.
+What is a traditional offset?
+What is an open chamber offset?

 Reverse Flow Smokers

 A Reverse Flow Smoker produces a very even cooking temp from